 Articles

 Is rugby becoming another soccer?
-Posted almost 12 years ago
+Posted over 12 years ago

 In the amateur era, rugby was known as a tough game where justice was frequently administered by the players on the field.
 A code of conduct existed whereby players happily fraternised with opponents after the game and laughed about respective misdemeanours.
 The referee was the sole arbiter of the game and, by and large, was treated with respect by the players.
 There were, of course, controversial decisions and some refs were on the receiving end of derision from crowds as a result.
 Back then, Roger Quittenden, David Burnett and Clive Norling all incurred the wrath of rugby followers, as Bryce Lawrence and Wayne Barnes have in recent times.